mayukhpankaj/BIT-Clubs/README.md

     - User can login / SignUp
     - forget password
     - Anonymous login

+- **Dynamic Content**
+    - Instead of relying on static content, our app fetches , cache and renders content from database.
+    - Markdown renderer for additional content
 - **Newsroom**
     - New event updates
     - Event details